“…And through covetousness shall they with feigned words make merchandise of you” (2 Peter 2:3).

 The Holman Christian Standard Bible stream

-Lifeway Christian Resources (the publishing arm of the Southern Baptist Convention) is the largest Christian book retailer in the USA, and it refused to sell the TNIV, so the threats made to Zondervan and IBS carried enormous punch.
+Lifeway Christian Resources (the publishing arm of the Southern Baptist Convention) is the largest Christian book retailer in the USA, and it refused to sell the TNIV, so the threats made by them to Zondervan and IBS carried enormous punch.
 It is also “…the parent of Broadman and Holman Publishers which publishes the Holman Christian Standard Bible” [Nyland, A. 2004, p.
 8).
-One would like to think of them as being “righteously outraged” at the feminising of the bible which opened wide the gate for women to become elders, priests and bishops, and allowing them to preach.
+One would like to think of them as being “righteously outraged” at the feminising of the bible which opened wide the gate for women to become elders, priests and bishops, and allowing them to preach the word of God.
 Sadly however, such does not appear to be the case.
 Instead, they resorted to what was effectively extortion to force Zondervan and IBS to do their will.

 At the time the TNIV was released, Lifeway Christian Resources was completing their own new bible version, the Holman Christian Standard Bible (HCSB), the New Testament appearing on the market in 1999 and the complete bible in 2004; and yet another stream arises.
 A second edition appeared in 2010 in which the name “Yahweh” replaced “LORD” in another 495 instances (the earlier edition replaced it in 78 instances).
-The original translation editor of the HCSB, Arthur Farstad, editor of the New King James Version, intended to use his new so-called Majority Greek Text as the basis for a new translation of the bible; however, being compiled from only a few manuscripts, and largely Alexandrian, it can hardly be regarded as a “Majority” text.
+The original translator, Arthur Farstad, editor of the New King James Version, intended to use his new Majority Greek Text as the basis for a new translation of the bible.
+However, being compiled from only a few manuscripts, it can hardly be regarded as a “Majority” text.
 But Farstad died early in the work and Holman Christian Publishers assembled a team of 100 international scholars and proof-readers from across all denominations to continue what he had begun.
-This team rejected the Greek “Majority” text which Farstad intended and chose to use instead the abovementioned critical Texts, UBS and NA.
+This team rejected the Greek “Majority” text which Farstad intended and chose to use instead the abovementioned Critical Texts, UBS and NA.
 The HCSB was revised and updated again in 2017 and renamed Christian Standard Bible (CSB), and all of the instances where “Yahweh” replaced “LORD” were reversed and the traditional readings retained.
 From: